lisp-mirror/eql5/README-1.txt

   lib names differ).

-  If you have both Qt4 and Qt5 installed, you can use the following environment variable to switch between the both (Unix):
+  If you have both Qt4 and Qt5 installed, you can use the following environment variable to switch between the both on Unix (which requires the different Qt 'bin/' directories to be in PATH):

     export QT_SELECT=5